Momo and Blue Whale challenge are devil apps

 Is it a hoax or a cover up?

-The news has been going viral for more than a week but on February 28, 2019, several internet media shifted their opinion and published news saying it’s a hoax.
+The news has been going viral for more than a week, but on February 28, 2019, several internet media shifted their opinion and published story saying it’s a hoax.
 The news flooded the internet in a single day as if deliberately putting out a flame that’s causing damage.

 Reports of the suicide came from several countries beginning in 2018, which means independent testimonies have been propping everywhere.
-Evidently, at least 130 young people have died through the Blue Whale Challenge while the Momo app is linked to the death of an 11-years old boy in the Philippines.
+At least 130 young people have died through the Blue Whale Challenge while the Momo app linked to the death of an 11-years old boy in the Philippines.

-CJ Santos took 20 capsules of gout medicine, he died after 48 hours.
-His mother blames his death to several “suicide challenge apps” on his phone that she discovered.
-His mom noticed he has been staying late for the past many days to watch horror movies but she thought it was just a phase (watching horror is one of the challenges of the app).
+CJ Santos killed himself by taking 20 capsules of gout medicine.
+His mother blamed his death on “suicide challenge apps,” she discovered on his phone.
+She noticed CJ has been staying late to watch horror movies.
+Watching horror is one of the challenges of the app.

 Momo challenge in YouTube